-On March 1, 2022, we announced a strategic partnership with Altman Health, the market leader with an unmatched shelf space of OTC and nutritional supplements at over 1,700 points of sale, including all major pharmacies.
+In March 2022, we announced a strategic partnership with Altman Health, the market leader with an unmatched shelf space of OTC and nutritional supplements at over 1,700 points of sale, including all major pharmacies.
 Intercure and Altman Health plan to register market and distribute Charlotte's Web branded products in Israel following the registration process of Charlotte's Web's products with the Israeli Ministry of Health.
+Although reaching an agreement with Altman Health marks a significant milestone for the company's CBD expansion strategy, the joint venture has not been established yet due to current CBD regulations in Israel.
+CBD is still classified as a controlled substance in Israel and meaningful operations are not allowed until it is delisted.